civAnimal/gimp_autocomplete_scheme/README.md

 ### Tips

 * Remember, `f` is for ...
 Functions, and `c` is for ...
 Constants.
-* You don't need to type any of the prefixes, like `gimp`, `script_fu`, `python_fu`, etc. Just type a few letters from the "true name" of a function/constant.
+* You don't need to type any of the prefixes, like `gimp`, `script-fu`, `python-fu`, etc. Just type a few letters from the "true name" of a function/constant.
 Observe the patterns used in examples.
 * You could use `Tab` and `Shift+Tab` to cycle forward and backward through arguments.
+* If you accidentally invoke an undesirable completion, performing a simple Undo `ctrl + z` might be a better fix, rather than manually deleting the unwanted bits.

 ### Installation